-> - Paid study leave is a form of miscellaneous leave under clause 49 of the Enterprise Agreement.
+- Paid study leave is a form of other leave under clause 44 of the Enterprise Agreement.
 The Enterprise Agreement provides paid study leave of up to five hours per week.
 Approved study leave may be pooled and accessed over the period of study.
 Unused hours from one period of study cannot be carried over to another period of study.

-> For example, if a full-time employee is approved to undertake a component of a course over 13 weeks at five hours per week, the study leave pool available will be 65 hours, to be used at any time over the 13 weeks.
-Pooled study leave should be tracked and accessed as agreed between employees and employing Members.
+For example, if a full-time employee is approved to undertake a component of a course over 13 weeks at five hours per week, the study leave pool available will be 65 hours, to be used at any time over the 13 weeks.
+Pooled study leave should be tracked and accessed as agreed between the employee and employing Member.

-> - Study leave for part-time employees will not be granted for hours in excess of the actual hours worked, e.g. if a part-time employee works three hours per week, the maximum amount of study leave to be provided cannot exceed three hours per week.
+- Study leave for part-time employees will not be granted for hours in excess of the actual hours worked, e.g. if a part-time employee works three hours per week, the maximum amount of study leave to be provided cannot exceed three hours per week.

 - Study leave will be provided no earlier than the first day of the period of study.